+BG Prasad scale was originally devised in 1961 and was later modified by himself in 1968 and 1970.
 These details of the calculations involved will help many researchers to calculate specific income categories for their ongoing and prospective research work in current calendar year.
-On the Department of Labour website (www.labourbureaunew.gov.in), state-specific CPI values are also available and should be used to determine more accurate income categories.
+State-specific CPI (IW) should be used to determine more accurate income categories by researchers in community health-related studies.

-The current exercise is a step towards increasing the validity of use of classification with relevance to the current price levels and enabling a real time update for a considerable time in the near future.

-The health behavior of an individual or a community is interdependent on their socio-economic status.
+Keywords

+BG Prasad socio-economic classification; Consumer Price Index CPI 2019

+Introduction

+To measure the Socio economic status (SES) of an individual or family socio economic scales are being in use.
+Socio economic status (SES) can be defined as "a position attained by an individual within a system of hierarchical social structure.

+An update of Prasad's socioeconomic classification (1961) of Indian population has been proposed with relevance to the current price levels.

+Socioeconomic status is a vital factor which affects the health of an individual and family, social security system, as well as family health statistics.
+(1) It is thus recognized as a tool to influence the accessibility, affordability, acceptability, availability and utilization of various resources.
 The concept of socio-economic status is widely used in medical sociology.
 The social standing of an individual or a family in the society can be measured by it.
 Therefore, is an important factor affecting the health condition of an individual or a family.

-(1) Socio-economic status has been defined as "The position that an individual or family occupies with reference to the prevailing average standards of sultural and material possessions income and cultural and material possessions, income and participation in group activity of the community".
-The social status may be inherited, but in modern society it is achieved on the basis of occupation, income, type of housing and neighborhood, membership of the certain associations and organizations, material, possessions, etc. (2)
+Individual usually inherit the social status from his family, but in modern society it is achieved on the basis of occupation, income, type of housing and neighborhood, membership of the certain associations and organizations, material, possessions, etc. (2)

-In India, several methods or scales have been developed for classifying different populations based on their socio-economic status, viz.
-Parikh scale 1964, Shirpurkar scale 1967, Jalota scale 1970, Kulsherestha scale 1972, Srivastava scale 1978, Bharadwaj scale 2001.
-(3-8)
+Researchers have tried several measures in India, to evolve different scales for classifying different populations based on their socio-economic status, viz.
+Parikh scale 1964, Shirpurkar scale 1967, Jalota scale 1970, Kulsherestha scale 1972, Srivastava scale 1978, Bharadwaj scale 2001.(3,4,5,6,7,8)

 Modified BG Prasad's classification that is used for both urban and rural areas.
-Modified Kuppuswamy classification is used in urban and peri urban areas which considers the education of the head of family, occupation of head of the family and per capita monthly income.(9,10) Another classification for rural areas is Uday Pareekh classification which takes into account following characteristics namely caste, occupation of family head, education of family head, level of social participation of family head, landholding, housing, farm power, material possessions and type of family.(3)
+Modified Kuppuswamy scale for determining the socio economic status of an individual or a family in urban and peri urban areas Initially the scale was developed for estimating SES of an individual but is later modified to determine SES of a family .(9,10) Uday Pareekh classification is used for rural areas is which takes into account following characteristics namely caste, occupation of family head, education of family head, level of social participation of family head, landholding, housing, farm power, material possessions and type of family.(3)